stevensantonygit/ajsv/README.md

 #Zentry Clone
-Ai help me build this in terms of code logic and stuff and also vide for youtube help me too!
+#Ai help me build this in terms of code logic and stuff and also videos from youtube helped me too!